Wisconsin Supper Clubs

 The experience begins with a drink at the bar served by an old-school professional bartender.
 Martinis and manhattans are classic, but for tradition’s sake, the drink of choice is a Brandy Old Fashioned served sweet.
 This unofficial-official drink of Wisconsin is a blend of brandy, bitters, simple syrup or sugar, and soda garnished with fruit.
 Don’t expect a fancy glass.
 While enjoying your drink, a waitress will take your dinner order and when your food is nearly ready, you’ll be shown to a table where you’ll tuck in for a timeless dining experience.

 At the table, you can expect to be served the traditional relish tray.
-Each establishment has their own version which might include vegetables, cole slaw, pickles, cheese spreads, or pasta salad presented on a serving tray that could have been swiped from my grandmother’s sideboard.
+Each establishment has its own version which might include vegetables, cole slaw, pickles, cheese spreads, or pasta salad presented on a serving tray that could have been swiped from my grandmother’s sideboard.
 Supper clubs specialize in dry-aged stakes served in lumberjack-sized portions, broiled or fried seafood, and the usual trimmings of potatoes and vegetables.
-Do yourself a favor and save room for desert – not so much dessert as booze-soaked ice cream – because Wisconsin supper clubs specialize in after-dinner cocktails like the Grasshopper and the Pink Squirrel that will blow your mind.
+Do yourself a favor and save room for dessert – not so much dessert as booze-soaked ice cream – because Wisconsin supper clubs specialize in after-dinner cocktails like the Grasshopper and the Pink Squirrel that will blow your mind.
 Do not attempt to make these at home.
 Let the pros handle it.
 Trust me.)

 Where to begin?
 I asked Faiola to recommend a few favorites for those of us who are new to the supper club experience.
 It wasn’t easy, but based on my request for clubs with a wooded location and a lake view, Ron offered this list as a starting point.